GSA/emerging-technology-atlas/pages/blockchain-programs.md

 ### Centers for Disease Control

 ### General Services Administration
+Federal Acquisition Services: The General Services Administration is using distributed ledger technology to automate the FASt Lane process for IT Schedule 70 contracts.
+The FAStlane program ensures government customer agencies have quicker access to emerging technologies and innovative suppliers.
+Currently the requirements are less than 48 hours for contract modifications, and 45 days (or less) for new offers.
+At the September 20 ACT-IAC (American Council for Technology and Industry Advisory Council) Forum Mr. Jose Arrieta unveiled the working prototype created by two companies, United Solutions (prime contractor) and Sapient Consulting (subcontractor).
+The prototype will shorten the time required to perform the contract review process into single digit days.
+This technology will allow the agency to track vendor data across disparate systems.
+For more information, <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <a href="https://fcw.com/blogs/lectern/2017/10/comment-kelman-gsa-blockchain.aspx">read a recent report.</a></p>

 ### Department of Health and Human Services Office of the National Coordinator for Health Information Technology